 If blurbs could win Booker Prizes, this would do it.
-Except Girl, Woman, Other, by Bernadine Evaristo, has already won the 2019 Booker Prize and after reading it, I can certainly see why.
+Except Girl, Woman, Other, by Bernardine Evaristo, has already won the 2019 Booker Prize and after reading it, I can certainly see why.

 There was controversy attached to this year’s Booker Prize as it awarded two authors (not for the first time: Evaristo and Margaret Atwood for The Testaments).
 Personally, I thought what a great day for women: two female writers building worlds and narratives centred on female experience was joy to my eyes and ears!

 The book follows the story of twelve individuals, as the blurb says, mostly black, mostly women, all finding a home in Britain and weaving their stories into its history.
 Each chapter is narrated from a different perspective, ranging from Grace, an orphan from 1905 longing for her unknown father to appear in her life, to Morgan, a gender-free individual discovering their voice in modern day northern England, to Penelope, a stuck-up teacher whose ancestry is not all it may seem.